RonnyFalconeri/ticTacToe_Angular/README.md

 Run `ng test` to execute the unit tests.
 Navigate to `http://localhost:9876/` to see the test results.

+### Code Analysis

+Use _ESLint_ to find problems in your code which you may have not seen before.
+Run ESLint with `ng lint`.

 ## Releases

 ### v1.0
 - Base application ready and playable
 - Unit tests for scoring system
 - Responsive Design

 ## Further development